Short-Term Rental Regulations

 The Responsible Agent (RA) is the main point of contact for your short-term rental unit.
 If an issue pertaining to your STR is reported, the Responsible Agent will be contacted, and he or she will have 60 minutes to respond with a plan for resolving the issue.
 The Responsible Agent is required to be available to respond to issues 24/7 and must have a text-enabled phone.

-An STR permit holder can serve as the Responsible Agent for the STR unit, but only if you can commit to being available to respond to issues 24/7.
+An STR license holder can serve as the Responsible Agent for the STR unit, but only if they can commit to being available to respond to issues 24/7.

 Good Neighbor Guidelines

 The Good Neighbor Guidelines are a code of ethics that visitors should follow to avoid negative impacts on the community.
 The document contains guidance on topics such as parking, wildfire prevention, respecting wildlife, waste disposal, noise and outdoor lighting.

-STR license holders are required to provide these guidelines to renters along with the rental contract.
-And the guidelines must be posted in a prominent location inside your rental unit so that visitors will see them.
+STR license holders are required to provide these guidelines to renters along with the rental contract and must be posted in a prominent location inside your rental unit so that visitors will see them.
 Download the Good Neighbor Guidelines (pdf).